 6. A. (8) This basically tells the title company if the buyer wants title insurance coverage for discrepancies in the survey.
+Most of the time, people check “(i) will not be amended”.
 If buyer wants coverage, check “(ii)”, and then check the box indicating who is going to pay for it.
 If the property is platted, it is extremely rare for there to be a discrepancy, and even then you can still sue the surveyor.
 For this reason, we usually only recommend it for large properties with metes and bounds property descriptions.

 6. C. Most of the time, the seller has a copy of an old survey lying around somewhere.
 If not, the buyer typically pays for a new survey, but this is totally negotiable.
 The title company decides if an existing survey is acceptable.
 Any time you are using an existing survey, the title company will ask the seller to sign and notarize a “Residential Real Property Affidavit“.
 In this affidavit the seller is representing that there have been no changes made while he owned the property that would cause a need for a new survey.
 The most common items that would cause a new survey to be required are a new fence, addition of a pool, or a room addition.

 It is most common to select (1) and enter 3 days for the seller to provide the existing survey so the buyer can look at the survey before paying for the home inspection, just in case there is something objectionable in the survey.
 Check “Buyer’s” or “Seller’s” to indicate who will pay for a new survey if the existing one is not acceptable to the title company.